 Perform all maintenance every two years at minimum, even if hour level has not been reached.
-Check delty, by presente belt with finance.
-Make full viewel increasing at least
+One to the reached.

 3) Check daily by pressing belt with finger.
 Make full visual inspection at least once a year.

 4) After first 50 hours, then at 100 hours, then every 200 hours.